The monotone extended second order cone and mixed complementarity problems: Main Results

 The first topic we are interested in is the complementarity problem based on the monotone extended second order cone, which we introduce below.
 Let $p$ and $q$ be two nonnegative integers. {\em The monotone extended second order cone} (informally MESOC) is defined as follows:

 \NI In order to find solutions of a complementarity problem, first we need to find the dual cone and the complementarity set of this cone.
-Although a considerable part of the characterization has been already presented in \cite{ferreira-gao-nemeth}, for the sake of completeness, we decided to include it here. \begin{proposition} Let $p$ and $q$ be two nonnegative integers.
-Then the dual cone of a monotone extended second order cone $L$ defined above is
+Although a considerable part of the characterization has been already presented in \cite{ferreira-gao-nemeth}, for the sake of completeness, we decide to include it here. \begin{proposition} Let $p$ and $q$ be two nonnegative integers.
+Then the dual cone of a monotone extended second order cone $L$ in \eqref{defmesoc} is

-that is, $M=L^*$. \end{proposition} \NI {\bf Proof.}\, First, we show that $M\subseteq L^*$.
+that is, $M=L^*$. \end{proposition} \begin{proof}\, First, we show that $M\subseteq L^*$.
 Let $(x,u)\in L$ and $(y,v)\in M$.
 Using Abel's summation formula, we have

 So, we have $M\subseteq L^*$.
 Now, we show that $L^*\subseteq M$.
 For, let $(y,v)\in L^*$ and $e=(1,1,\ldots,1) \in \R^p$.
 It is obvious that $(\|v\|e,-v) \in L$.
 Suppose $v\neq 0$, then

 Hence, $\displaystyle \sum_{i=1}^{p}y_i\geq \|v\|.$ When $v=0$, then\, $(e,0)\in L$ and $ (y,0)\in L^*$ imply that $\displaystyle \sum_{i=1}^{p}y_i\geq 0=\|v\|.$